*Available Virtually Across California*

-If you are in need of quick relationship skills and tools training, or patient long term processing and restructuring, I will be there as a support, a guide, and a safe space.
+If you are in need of quick relationship skills and tools training, or patient long-term processing and restructuring, I will be there as a support, a guide, and a safe space.
 Research tells us that couples tend to wait an average of 6- 7 years after the onset of an issue prior to seeking help for it.
 Can you imagine going 6-7 years with a broken bone before going to the doctor?
 Therapy is a space where you can work towards creating your own version of your best life.
 I am Jacqueline Wielick and I am here to help you improve your relationship.

 Together, we have the ability to create new ways of being in this world.
 I believe that our attachments and connections to others have a tremendously significant impact on our wellbeing and how we experience ourselves and our lives- and when you are in a crisis, you need practical help fast.
 I have a deep passion for all of life’s relationships, and you will see my passion come out in my work through my patience, strengths-based outlook, and understanding.
 I am passionate about research, science, and seeking new knowledge- continually bringing to you the cutting edge of what really works.
 I have my Masters of Science in Marriage and Family Therapy from San Diego State University, where I received a training that focused on research, multiculturalism and hands-on training.
-I am currently working as an Associate Marriage and Family Therapist.

 I supported thousands of couples throughout their experience at the world-renowned Art and Science of Love Workshop over the four years I worked as the Assistant Director of Couples Services at The Gottman Institute.
 There I received significant exposure, training, and understanding of Gottman Method Couples Therapy.
 I am both Level 1 and Level 2 trained in Gottman Method Couples Therapy, and I also have additional training working with couples where one or both partners are recovering from addiction.
 I am also a Gottman Seven Principles Leader, a title given to those who are able to train other professionals in hosting the Art and Science of Love Workshop.